 I downloaded Snapseed quite a long time ago (in technology terms) and I immediately liked the GUI.
-Professional and really easy to use at the same time.
-I can’t say that this app is the best in terms of amount of filters or in number of parameters you can change, but I think it’s one of the best apps in quality and GUI.
+Professional, and really easy to use at the same time.
+I can’t say that this app is the best in terms of the amount of filters, or in number of parameters you can change, but I think it’s one of the best apps when it comes to quality and GUI.

 Photoshop Express (link to app store) – From my previous post

-I guess Adobe don’t need any further presentation.
-In the image-industry they are one of the biggest, and the Photoshop-software have been around for quite awhile.
-With Photoshop Express you get one feature that I think is necessary if you’re keen on getting the noise out of your pictures, Noise Reduction (this feature is actually the single feature that I use in this app but Noise is almost always a problem when you’re using mobile phone cams so I use it on almost every pic I share).
+In the image-industry Adobe are one of the biggest players, and the Photoshop-software have been around for quite awhile.
+With Photoshop Express you get one feature that I think is necessary if you’re keen on getting the noise out of your pictures, Noise Reduction.
+This feature is actually the one ingle feature that I use in this app, but since Noise often is a problem when you’re using mobile phone, I use it on almost every pic I share.

 Below you have the same picture, with and without the reduce noise function in Photoshop Express.

-A note to using this function is that, when you reduce noise, also loose details so the result will, as always, differ depending on what you want to show.
-Photoshop is free but you have to spend a few bucks on getting the Reduce Noise Function
+A note to those that will use this function is that, when you reduce noise, you also loose details so the result will, as always, differ depending on what you want to show.
+In the images above I’ve tried to show this.
+Photoshop is free but you have to spend a few bucks on getting the Reduce Noise Function.

 Instagram (link to app-store) – From my previous post

-If you like filters and sharing images with the rest of the world you’ll love Instagram (my nickname at Instagram is pedrohansson).
-I’m surprised how creative and actually really beautiful images that are shared at Instagram.
-And many of those just using their iPhone (1) What I think separates Instagram from many other “filter-apps” is their strength as a company.
-You can feel the quality.
+If you like filters, and sharing images with the rest of the world, you’ll love Instagram (my nickname at Instagram is pedrohansson).
+I’m surprised how creative, and actually really beautiful images that are shared at Instagram.
+And many of those just taken with their iPhone (1) What I think separates Instagram from many other “filter-apps” is Instagrams strength as a company.
+You can feel the quality in all their software.

 © Pedro Hansson – iPhone-Image using Instagram-app